CryptoFraudDetection/c5-project-proposal/main.typ

 = Data Collection and Preprocessing
 == Data Source(s)
 - To establish a ground truth on which coins are fraudulent we aim to use the list from:\ #link("https://www.comparitech.com/crypto/cryptocurrency-scams/")
-- We will attempt to obtain historical coin data from either #link("www.tradingview.com/") or #link("coinmarketcap.com/"), depending on the ease of accessing or scraping the data. #note[Consider removing this point.]
+- We will attempt to obtain historical coin data from either #link("www.tradingview.com/") or #link("coinmarketcap.com/"), depending on the ease of accessing or scraping the data. #note[Consider removing this point?]
 - For sentiment analysis, we will scrape websites such as Google, X (formerly Twitter), Reddit, and Telegram and save the scraped data in a Elasticsearch (or a comparable solution) database.

 == Graph Model Selection & Data Description